Sulfur isotope biogeochemistry: Distribution through plant organs

 Sulfate transported through the roots and SO2 diffusing into leaves becomes the pool for plants to assimilate sulfur throughout their tissues.
 Though there is minimal fractionation from the source sulfur of the total plant organic matter, in wheat, roots and stems are depleted from soil by 2‰ and leaves and grain are 2‰ enriched.
 The 34S enrichment in leaf whole matter is not caused by 34S-enriched sulfate present in the leaf, but is the result of the 34S-enrichment arriving at sink organs causing proteins in the leaves to be 34S-enriched.
 In rice, translocation from root to shoot does not discriminate S isotopes, however, the sulfate pools of the shoot are significantly 34S-enriched with respect to the sulfate pools of both root and sap.
-As sulfate, moves through the plant system and is incorporated into biomass, the pool becomes enriched, giving organs such as leaves and grains a higher δ34S than earlier tissues.
+As sulfate moves through the plant system and is incorporated into biomass, the pool becomes enriched, giving organs such as leaves and grains higher δ34S values than earlier tissues.